Oxford, United Kingdom

 This course will contribute to students’ capacity for critical analysis of the complex and multidimensional concept of ‘food systems’ (considering the interactions among the different phases and actors involved in food provisioning), and of the equally complex phenomenon of ‘food systems law and governance’ (reflecting on the range of decisions, actions and factors that influence food-related choices and decision-making at multiple levels).

-In Antwerp (3-7 February 2025), students will learn from a diversity of academics how to think systemically about interrelations between law, policy and food systems, and the challenges ahead.
+In Antwerp (2-6 February 2026), students will learn from a diversity of academics how to think systemically about interrelations between law, policy and food systems, and the challenges ahead.
 They will increase their capacity to critically unpack the different visions, narratives and behind the concept of ‘food system transformation’.
-In Rome (30 June - 4 July 2025), students will familiarise with the work of the UN Rome-Based Agencies dealing with food and agriculture and increase their understanding of what is involved when concepts and theories are put into practice in the form of policy negotiations and field programmes.
+In Rome, one week in June/July, students will familiarise with the work of the UN Rome-Based Agencies dealing with food and agriculture and increase their understanding of what is involved when concepts and theories are put into practice in the form of policy negotiations and field programmes.

 Fee

-750 EUR, Participants living, working or studying in the Global South
+650 EUR, Students living, working or studying in the Global South

 Fee

-1000 EUR, Participants living, working or studying in the Global North
+1000 EUR, Students living, working or studying in the Global North

-The tuition fee includes access to the lessons, tutorship, workshops, a welcome reception, social activities organized by Antwerp Summer and Winter University during the week, and course materials.
-It will not include coffee breaks, lunches and cost of extra visits in Antwerp and Rome.
-Participants are responsible for arranging their own transport from and to Antwerp and Rome.
-Fees listed are for student fees.
-For professionals, the fees are 800 EUR and 1200 EUR respectively.
+Other fees for professionals.
+The tuition fee includes access to the lessons, tutorship, workshops, a welcome reception, social activities organised by ASWU during the week, and course materials.
+It does not include coffee breaks, lunches and cost of extra visits in Antwerp and Rome.
+This fee covers both modules in Antwerp and in Rome.

 When: